Guim3/guim3.github.io/_posts/2017-09-20-Fantastic-GANs-and-where-to-find-them-II.md

 [[Article]][impWGAN_paper] [[Code]][impWGAN_code]

 **The problem.** WGANs sometimes generate poor quality samples or fail to converge in some settings.
-This is mainly caused by the weight clipping performed in WGANs as a measure to satisfy the Lipschitz constraint.
+This is mainly caused by the weight clipping (clamping all weights into a range [min, max]) performed in WGANs as a measure to satisfy the Lipschitz constraint.
 If you don't know about this constraint, just keep in mind that it's a requirement for WGANs to work properly.
 Why is weight clipping a problem?
 Because it biases the WGAN to use much simpler functions.
 This means that the WGAN might not be able to model complex data with simple approximations (see image below).
 Additionally, weight clipping makes vanishing or exploding gradients prone to happen.

 ![WGAN-GP 8 Gaussians toy example]({{site.baseurl}}/files/blog/Fantastic-GANs-and-where-to-find-them-II/WGAN-GP_8_Gaussians.jpg){:height="auto" width="380px" .center-image}
 Here you can see how a WGAN fails to model 8 Gaussians (left) because it uses simple functions.
 On the other hand, a WGAN-GP correctly models them using more complex functions (right).